 Buying a Used Car From a Dealer

-If you buy a car from a dealer, they will often give you a 30-day warranty.
+If you buy a car from a dealer, they often give you a 30-day warranty.
 In some states, this is even required.
 If not, they may sell a third-party warranty.

 You can also ask a private seller to guarantee if a major problem arises in the first 30 days of ownership.
-For example, write up a contract covering any major defect over $500 that may come up in the first 30 days or 7 days of ownership.
+For example, write up a contract covering any major defect over $500 that may come up in the first 30 days or seven days of ownership.
 This is a good way to ensure that you will not have any major problems as soon as you purchase the car.
 A seller who knows their car and is honest will not have a problem with this.

 Get this in writing on a bill of sale.
 This may sound crazy, but it is the best way to protect yourself when you buy a used car.